 The CPIH includes a measure of owner occupiers’ housing costs (OOH).
 These are the costs of housing services associated with owning, maintaining and living in one’s own home.
 To produce CPIH-consistent inflation rates for various household groups, it is therefore necessary to produce estimates of OOH at the individual household level.

 CPIH uses an approach called rental equivalence to measure OOH.
 The rental equivalence approach assumes that a dwelling is a capital good and therefore is not consumed, but instead provides a flow of services that are consumed each period.
 It imputes owner occupiers’ housing costs from the rents paid for equivalent rented properties.
 This requires data on the housing costs of actual renters to estimate the price that owner occupiers would pay to consume the same level of housing services.
 This concept, known as “imputed rents”, captures the implied price change associated with owner occupation.

 For the aggregate CPIH, the expenditure weight for imputed rents comes from the household final consumption expenditure (HHFCE).
-These are calculated by multiplying dwelling stock counts for the total owner occupied sector (from the Department for Communities and Local Government data) by average rental prices from Valuation Office Agency (VOA)1 data.
+These are calculated by multiplying dwelling stock counts for the total owner occupied sector (from the Ministry of Housing, Communities and Local Government data) by average rental prices from Valuation Office Agency (VOA)1 data.